brayden-marshall/Logo/README.md

 # Logo

 A Logo language interpreter written in Rust.
-This interpreter supports many basic turtle graphics commands, as well as variables, procedures, loops, and arithmetic expressions.
+This interpreter supports many basic turtle graphics commands, as well as variables, procedures, repeats, and arithmetic expressions.
 All turtle graphics functionality is handled by the [sunjay/Turtle](github.com/sunjay/Turtle) Rust library.

 ## Todo before going public

-- [DONE] add support for parameterized procedures
 - polish up error-reporting (a lot):
     - create a new branch for error changes
     - add runtime error types